Meet the Farmers

 Megan joined Common Thread as a bookkeeper in 2021.
 She has an MBA in Finance and Accounting from Utica College and loves bookkeeping and anything organizational.
 She works in the insurance industry.
 In her spare time, Megan is chasing after her son and spending time with him outside.
 They enjoy berry picking, apple picking, hay rides and all of the exciting adventures our area has to offer.
 Megan and her family are huge animal lovers and have two Siamese cats who require a lot of love and attention.
 Megan loves to cook and bake and experiment with new ingredients and recipes.
 She has a great appreciation for food and is trying to teach her young son about the importance of agriculture and farm fresh foods.

-Zoe grew up in Sodus, NY.
-She recently graduated from Cazenovia College with a Bachelors degree in Environmental Biology.
+Zoë grew up in Sodus, NY.
+She graduated from Cazenovia College with a Bachelors degree in Environmental Biology.
 She says, “I’ve always loved being outside and working with plants.
-I was ecstatic to join the friendly crew at Common Thread.
-In addition to my love of the outdoors.
-I like to read, hike, sail, and occasionally make jewelry.”
+I was ecstatic to join the friendly crew at Common Thread.”
+In addition to Zoë’s love of the outdoors, she also enjoys hiking, paddleboarding, reading, and taking her dog Luna on adventures.
+If Zoë were a vegetable, she would be a head of magenta lettuce.

 Mary Strong

 Mary was raised on Long Island and Massena NY her dad was with the New York State parks Commission, so as a youngster she spent much of her time in nature.
-Mary spent many years in administrative positions in various manufacturers in CNY – with continued layoffs within the various industries Mary is now a Substitute Teacher and works weekends at Colgate University Library and joined the Common Thread farm team this summer.
-Mary Enjoys spending time with her horse and pony, 6 dogs (4 foster – 2 of her own) and her cat Zevon.
+Mary spent many years in administrative positions in various manufacturers in CNY – with continued layoffs within the various industries Mary is now a Substitute Teacher and works weekends at Colgate University Library and has been on the Common Thread farm crew for a few years.
+Mary enjoys spending time with her horse and pony, 6 dogs (4 foster – 2 of her own) and her cat Zevon.
 Mary has a small garden at her home and has about 50 house plants.
 Mary enjoys paddle boarding and watching the trees dance in the wind.